WestDRI/slides/content/pt_firstnn/_index.md

 `torch.nn.Module` is the base class for all neural net modules.

 ---

-## Our first NN to classify the MNIST
+# Our first NN to classify the MNIST

+---

+## Our first MLP

 Let's start with the simplest possible neural net: a [multilayer perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron).<br><br>
 It is a feed-forward (i.e. no loop), fully-connected (i.e. each neuron of one layer is connected to all the neurons of the adjacent layers) neural network with a single hidden layer.